decred/dcrdocs/docs/research/blake-256-hash-function.md

 **<em>Figure 3: Local wide-pipe construction of BLAKE's compression function, inherited from LAKE hash function [^6]</em>**

-BLAKE uses the LAKE local wide-pipe structure for its strong security guarantees against collision attacks [^1] [^6] and a core function $G$ inspired by the stream cipher ChaCha for its simplicity and security [^1].
+BLAKE uses the LAKE local wide-pipe structure for its strong security guarantees against collision attacks [^1] [^6] and a core function _G_{: .dcrm } inspired by the stream cipher ChaCha for its simplicity and security [^1].
 The compression function takes as input four values: a chaining value, a message block, an optional salt and a mandatory counter.
 In the case of BLAKE-256:

 |Chaining Value|Message Block|Salt|Counter
 |-------|-------|-------|------|